-Urinary tract infection is a significant health problem, both in community and hospital - based settings.
-It is estimated that 150 million UTIs occur yearly world-wide, accounting for $6 billion in health care expenditures.
-In premenopausal women in the U.S., an annual estimated incidence of UTI is 0.5 - 0.7/person/year.
-In the majority of community- acquired UTIs manifest as uncomplicated bacterial cystitis, and occur mainly in females.
+The majority of community- acquired UTIs manifest as uncomplicated bacterial cystitis, and occur mainly in females.
 In the health-care setting, approximately 40% of all nosocomial infections are UTIs, and most are associated with the use of urinary catheters.
 There are more than 1 million catheter-associated UTIs/year in the U.S., and up to 40% of hospital gram negative bacteremias/year originate as UTIs.

-Factors Important for the Genesis of UTIs:
+Factors Important for the Genesis of UTIs

-Risk factors for UTIs:
+Risk factors for UTIs

-There are several factors relating to host defenses that determine susceptibility to UTIs.
-Mechanical issues such as urethral length (female shorter than male), completeness of bladder emptying (leading to residual urine in the bladder) and the integrity of the natural uretervesical junction "valve" (leading to vesicoureteral reflux) are important anatomic issues that predipose to UTIs.
+Several factors relating to host defenses determine susceptibility to UTIs.
+Mechanical issues such as urethral length (female shorter than male), completeness of bladder emptying (leading to residual urine in the bladder) and the integrity of the natural uretervesical junction "valve" (leading to vesicoureteral reflux; VUR) are important anatomic issues that predipose to UTIs.
 Biochemical properties are normally important in making bacterial survival difficult in urine: acid pH, high urea content, and high osmolality.
 In addition, mucosal mucopolysaccharide within the lining of the urinary tract as well as systemic and local antibody production may be protective for UTIs.
 Finally, it is clear that there may be a genetic predisposition to UTIs, as certain HLA and Lewis blood group (non-secretor status) factors may put patients at higher risk due to increased colonization ability or increased adherence by bacteria to the urinary tract epithelium.

 Natural Defenses of Urinary Tract